-If a self-insured employer fails to timely file its annual report of paid compensation, the bureau may estimate the amount of paid compensation and assess the employer based on this estimate pursuant to rule 4123-17-32 of the Administrative Code.
+If a self-insuring employer fails to timely file its annual report of paid compensation, the bureau may estimate the amount of paid compensation and assess the employer based on this estimate pursuant to rule 4123-17-32 of the Administrative Code.
 If the employer subsequently provides the bureau with actual paid compensation figures, the bureau shall adjust the paid compensation and any assessment accordingly.
-A self-insured employer that is no longer a self-insured employer in Ohio and has failed to timely file a report of paid compensation shall be subject to this rule.
+A self-insuring employer that is no longer a self-insuring employer in Ohio and has failed to timely file a report of paid compensation shall be subject to this rule.

 (K) Minimal level of performance as a criterion for granting and maintaining the privilege to pay compensation directly.

 (1) The employer must be able to furnish or make arrangements for reasonable medical services during all working hours.
 A written explanation of what arrangements have been made or will be made to provide medical treatment shall be supplied with the application for self-insurance.

 For an employer desiring to be first granted the privilege of self-insured status on or after the effective date of this rule, the employer shall provide to the bureau for the bureau's approval the employer's plan for the following: